zixi-liu/Graphical-Neural-Network/PageRank/README.md

 - **Dead Ends** (have no out-links)
 - **Spider Traps** (all out-links are within the group)

-**Solution for spider traps:** At each time step, the random surfer has two options
+**Solution for Spider Traps:** At each time step, the random surfer has two options
 -  With prob. b, follow a link at random;
 -  With prob.
 1-b, jump to a random page;
 -  Common values for b are in the range 0.8 to 0.9;

 Surfer will teleport out of spider trap within a few time steps.

+**Solution for Dead Ends:** : Follow random teleport links with total probability 1.0 from dead-ends.

+### Summary

+- PageRank solves for 𝒓 = 𝑮𝒓 and can be efficiently computed by power iteration of the stochastic adjacency matrix (𝑮);
+- Adding random uniform teleportation solves issues of dead-ends and spider-traps;